Aftenposten: Controversies

+Erroneous Nobel Prize announcement (1926)

 In November 1926, Aftenposten was so certain about a rumour that Olav Duun was going to be awarded that year's Nobel Prize in Literature that they wrongly announced Duun as the winner of the prize on their front page, which was a publication scandal.

+Editorial opposition to the Nobel Peace Prize award to Carl von Ossietzky (1935)

 Aftenposten opposed the award of the Nobel Peace Prize to German pacifist Carl von Ossietzky in 1935.

+Publication of Knut Hamsun's obituary of Adolf Hitler (1945)

 In 1945, Aftenposten published an obituary of Adolf Hitler in which the 86-year-old Nobel-laureate novelist Knut Hamsun referred to Hitler as "a warrior for humankind and a preacher of the gospel of justice for all nations".
 At that time, Aftenposten was under the censorship of the German occupying forces.

+Defamation of Julia Svetlichnaya (2007)

 Historically, Aftenposten has not received the same number of lawsuits or as much attention from the Norwegian Press Complaints Commission as some of the larger tabloids.
 However, there are exceptions.
 In 2007, Aftenposten alleged that Julia Svetlichnaya, the last person to interview the murdered Russian national Alexander Litvinenko, was a Kremlin agent.
 London correspondent Hilde Harbo admitted having allowed herself to be fed disinformation emanating from the Russian emigrant community without investigating the matter properly.
 Aftenposten eventually had to apologize and pay Svetlichnaya's legal costs.

+Promotion of conspiracy theories regarding Arne Treholt (2011)

 In 2011 the newspaper was criticized by Jon Hustad for publishing conspiracy theories that promoted the false claim that convicted Soviet spy Arne Treholt was innocent, based entirely on a book by convicted fraudster Geir Selvik Malthe-Sørenssen that was revealed to be based on a fabricated source.
 In a study dated 2016 Aftenposten was found to contain the epithet Negro (Norwegian: neger) at the highest frequency in the period between 1970 and 2014 with 674 references.
 In 2021, the paper was criticized by the youth organization of the National Association for Lesbians, Gays, Bisexuals and Transgender People for allegedly publishing articles that promoted transphobic conspiracy theories about trans women.